Star Wars: Episode III – Revenge of the Sith: Home media

 Revenge of the Sith was released on DVD and VHS on October 31, 2005, in the United Kingdom and Ireland; on November 1, 2005, it was released in the United States and Canada on DVD; and on November 3, 2005, it was released in Australia.
 It was also released in most major territories on or near the same day.
 The DVD release consists of separate widescreen and pan and scan full-screen versions.
 This THX certified two-disc set contains one disc with the film and the other one with bonus features.
 The first disc features three randomized selected menus, which are Coruscant, Utapau and Mustafar.
 There is an Easter egg in the options menu.
 When the THX Optimizer is highlighted, the viewer can press 1-1-3-8.
-By doing this, a hip-hop music video with Yoda and some clone troopers will play.
+By doing this, a hip-hop music video (with the song "Don't Say Nuthin'" by The Roots off of their 2004 album, The Tipping Point) with Yoda and some clone troopers will play.

 The DVD includes a number of documentaries including a new full-length documentary as well as two featurettes, one which explores the prophecy of Anakin Skywalker as the Chosen One, the other looking at the film's stunts and a of web-documentaries from the official web site.
 Like the other DVD releases, included is an audio commentary track featuring Lucas, producer Rick McCallum, animation director Rob Coleman, and ILM visual effects supervisors John Knoll and Roger Guyett. were included with introductions from Lucas and McCallum.